 Collagen and other injectable wrinkle fillers give your skin a plumper, smoother appearance.
-Although collagen is the best-known fillers, it requires prior allergy testing and is rarely used today.
-There are many other substances doctors can use to plump up your skin, including fat from your own body, hyaluronic acid, calcium hydroxyl apatite, and poly-L-lactic acid.
+While collagen is one of the best-known fillers, it requires prior allergy testing and is rarely used today.
+There are many other more commonly used substances doctors may suggest to plump up your skin, including fat from your own body, hyaluronic acid, calcium hydroxyl apatite, and poly-L-lactic acid.

 To understand collagen, you should first understand your skin.